 The Buncom Bandit was last observed in September 1992, when he suddenly appeared on his horse among a group of ladies touring Buncom.
 On that particular occasion, he was said to have known the victim beforehand.
 Recently, Buncom Poet Laureate J.B.
 Roberts penned a new ballad to commemorate that last sighting of the Bandit.
 Here it is:

-The Ballad of the Buncom Banditbandit
+The Ballad of the Buncom Bandit

 By J.B.
 Roberts